Artemether/lumefantrine (By mouth)

 Warnings While Using This Medicine

 - Birth control pills or patches may not work as well while you are using this medicine.
-Use condoms, a diaphragm, or contraceptive foam or jelly along with your birth control pills or patches.
+Use a second form of birth control with your pills or patches.

 Possible Side Effects While Using This Medicine